sriharshachilakapati/WebGL4J/README.md

 ## Design

 WebGL4J aims to provide static methods to all the WebGL functions, and also the extensions present in the Khronos WebGL Registry.
-This provides a similar interface to people who are coming from legacy OpenGL environments to use WebGL easily, yet having the same interface to the users coming from JavaScript.
+This provides a similar interface to people who are coming from legacy OpenGL environments (by legacy, I mean desktop) to use WebGL easily, yet having the same interface to the users coming from JavaScript.

 | Class     | Description                                                                     |
 |-----------|---------------------------------------------------------------------------------|
 | WebGL10   | Contains all the constants and functions defined in the WebGL 1.0 specification |